We provide the unique services of a personal chef, without the commitment!

 *if you ever have vinaigrettes leftover from the previous week, you can use it to marinated your vegetables before grilling/oven roasting!

-• snack: enjoy raw, dipped in either sauce
+• snack: enjoy bean raw, dipped in either sauce

-• raw: dice or slice and add to salads and grain bowls
+• raw: dice or slice for salads and grain bowls

-• dice or slice for salads and grain bowls
+• raw: slice peppers into sticks for salads and grain bowls

-• sauté: for kernels, heat a thin layer of oil in a sauté pan over medium-high heat, and sauté for 1-2 minutes. be careful if the oil gets too hot, the corn may 'pop'!
+• sauté: slice peppers into sticks, or leave whole. heat a thin layer of oil to a sauté pan over medium-high heat, and sauté for 2-3 minutes

 *Market vegetables should always be washed before eating.